E-M-McCormick/leni/README.md

 ```

 Using the `verbose = TRUE` argument will output display-friendly syntax
 if users wish to copy it out for their own code.
+Output for the cubic
+example can be seen below.

     # Define Factors